MLB Assigns Investigative Unit To Look Into Tyler Skaggs’ Death After Family Says Angels Employee Involved

 Major League Baseball is assigning its investigative unit to look into a claim that a Los Angeles Angels employee may have had some involvement in the death of pitcher Tyler Skaggs earlier this year.

-On Friday, a toxicology report toxicology released by the Tarrant County medical examiner’s office showed that the pitcher had a combination of oxycodone, fentanyl, and alcohol in his system when he was found dead in a Texas hotel room on July 1.
+On Friday, a toxicology report released by the Tarrant County medical examiner’s office showed that the pitcher had a combination of oxycodone, fentanyl, and alcohol in his system when he was found dead in a Texas hotel room on July 1.
 His death was ruled an accident, with the medical exam finding that the pitcher choked to death on his own vomit, the Los Angeles Times reported.

-The blood tests showed that Skaggs had 3.8 nanograms per milliliter of fentanyl in his system, which experts told the Los Angeles Times was a significant amount but not “outrageously high.”
+The blood tests showed that Skaggs had 3.8 nanograms per milliliter of fentanyl in his system, which experts told the Los Angeles Times was a significant amount, but not “outrageously high.”
 Fentanyl is a highly addictive and powerful synthetic opioid originally used for relief of acute pain.
 It is also highly dangerous, and experts say it is a leading cause of the nationwide rash of opioid overdoses.

 Immediately after the results were released, the family of Tyler Skaggs released a statement saying that an employee of the Los Angeles Angels may have been involved in the pitcher’s death, but did not say how.